walshthomas/walshthomasdotcom/content/home/workinprogress.md

+---
-# An instance of the Blank widget.
+# An instance of the About widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages

 # This file represents a page section.
 headless: true

+# Activate this widget? true/false
+active: true

 # Order that this section appears on the page.
 weight: 1